aisichenko/setup_mac/README.md

 1. Make sure xcode is the latest version.
 You can do this through System Update

 2. Starting with Mac OS Catalina, the default shell is `zsh`.
-Change this to `bash` by following instructions [here](https://support.apple.com/en-us/HT208050).
+Change this to `bash` by typing `chsh -s /bin/bash` in the terminal and restarting the terminal.

 # Installation